Street Use & Urban Forestry Online Permitting

-Once you are ready to apply for your permit, you can begin the application process by clicking here.
-The application process will consist of the following steps:
+Once you are ready to apply for your permit, you may begin the application process by clicking here.
+The application process consists of the following steps:

 - Indicating the Application Type

 - Providing information about the right of way area pertinent to the permit

 - Providing the permit site address